China accuses prominent NGO of 'breaking the law'

 The NGO has also lobbied for five women activists whose detentions sparked an outcry by the West and Chinese rights campaigners.
 The women, who have campaigned against domestic violence and discrimination, were released on bail on Monday.

-“For the organisation they are affiliated with, Beijing Yirenping Center, because this organisation is suspected of violating the law, it will face punishment,” Chinese Foreign Ministry spokesman Hong Lei said at a daily news briefing.
+“For the organization they are affiliated with, Beijing Yirenping Center, because this organization is suspected of violating the law, it will face punishment,” Chinese Foreign Ministry spokesman Hong Lei said at a daily news briefing.

 It is unclear what punishment Yirenping will face.